DaveWoodCom/XCGLogger/README.md

 XCGLogger works in both iOS and OS X projects.
 It is a Swift library intended for use in Swift projects.

-Swift does away with the c preprocessor, which kills the ability to use ```#define``` macros.
+Swift does away with the C preprocessor, which kills the ability to use ```#define``` macros.
 This means our traditional way of generating nice debug logs is dead.
 Resorting to just plain old ```println``` calls means you lose a lot of helpful information, or requires you to type a lot more code.

 ###How to Use

-Add the XCGLogger files to your project as an embedded framework.
+Add the XCGLogger project as a subproject to your project.

 In each source file: